HARASOULI/hello-world/README.md

 # hello-world
 Just another repository
-I would like to learn more about html and scc code.
+I would like to learn more about html and css code.